KEQI-LD: Programming

 Originally KEQI-LP, the station signed on the air on December 17, 2004, and has been owned by Sorensen Media Group since its inception.
 It broadcast as an independent station until picking up the Fox network affiliation on September 1, 2005.
 Prior to this, Fox had only been carried as a secondary affiliation, first on NBC affiliate KUAM-TV, then on KTGM (which Sorensen acquired in November 2005) from 1990 onward, until near the end of the decade, when KTGM dropped it to focus on ABC programming.
 After this, local cable systems carried San Francisco Bay Area affiliate KTVU before the network affiliated with KEQI-LP.

-The station airs a mix of Fox network programming and syndicated fare.
-It also airs the Fox primetime schedule on the same week as the continental United States, except that shows are aired on a Tuesday-through-Monday pattern rather than the Monday-through-Sunday pattern, since Guam is a day ahead of the United States.
-This does not apply to live sports, which mainly air live early in the morning.
+The station aired a mix of Fox network programming and syndicated fare.
+It also aired the Fox prime time schedule on the same week as the continental United States, except that shows were aired on a Tuesday-through-Monday pattern rather than the Monday-through-Sunday pattern, since Guam is a day ahead of the United States.
+This did not apply to live sports, which mainly aired live early in the morning.

-KEQI-LD's syndicated programming includes Entertainment Tonight and Inside Edition.
-These same programs are also repeated on KTGM.
+In 2008, the station added news programming from the Philippines, using content from ABS-CBN and its sister news cable channel ANC through The Filipino Channel, throughout the day when they did not air any Fox programming.
+KEQI-LD also aired radio simulcasts of several KGUM talk shows with live studio cams.

-In 2008, the station added news programming from the Philippines, using content from ABS-CBN and its sister news cable channel ANC through The Filipino Channel, throughout the day when they do not air any Fox programming.
-KEQI-LD also airs radio simulcasts of several KGUM talk shows with live studio cams.
+KTGM and KEQI-LD's transmitting facilities and studios were heavily damaged by May 2023's Typhoon Mawar, and the stations were forced off the air.
+On June 1, 2023, Lilly Broadcasting obtained the ABC and Fox affiliations for Guam, keeping the networks' programming available on local cable providers.
+Sorensen was able to return KTGM to the air intermittently, though insurance litigation and reduced advertising revenues put financial pressure on the company and it ceased operations again on October 30.
+The station was also evicted from its studios for failure to pay rent.
+On February 18, 2025, Sorensen determined there was no possible way to return KTGM and KEQI-LD to operation and applied for cancellation of their licenses.
+Lilly countered with an offer to buy the two licenses and reconstruct their transmitting facilities.
+This would be contingent on obtaining a waiver of Section 312(g) of the Communications Act of 1934, which requires the Federal Communications Commission (FCC) to cancel the license of any station that has been silent for one year.
+However, the commission has a precedent of granting waivers to stations which have gone silent due to natural disasters.